al3x5577/EmbeddedSystems/README.md

 ### GPIO
 The gpio functions help handling the gpios.
 The board has 4 buttons and 8 leds for user purpose.

-There are to init functions:
+There are two init functions:

 - Led_init(int initD)
 - Taster_init()